TabletopAdventures/tabletopadventures.github.io/README.md

 3.  **Write Your Content**: Below the `---`, write your session notes using standard Markdown.
     ```markdown
+    # Boom!
-    The Alchemists' Guild celebrated another successful "unscheduled atmospheric restructuring," which left a
+    The Alchemists' Guild celebrated another successful "unscheduled atmospheric
-    surprisingly neat crater where their building used to be.
-Commander Vimes of the City Watch surveyed the
+    restructuring," which left a surprisingly neat crater where their building used to be.
-    scene, noting that the only thing spreading faster than the soot was the paperwork required to investigate it.
+    Commander Vimes of the City Watch surveyed the scene, noting that the only thing
+    spreading faster than the soot was the paperwork required to investigate it.

-    Ultimately, the Guild's only real crime was managing to vaporize three street food vendors, tragically leaving
+    Ultimately, the Guild's only real crime was managing to vaporize three street food
-    no one to sell a sausage-in-a-bun to the onlookers.
+    vendors, tragically leaving no one to sell a sausage-in-a-bun to the onlookers.
     ```

 Save the file, and it will automatically appear in the correct order on your campaign's timeline page.